 When you consider the skills of Fayetteville and Cumberland County’s highly educated, enthusiastic workforce, the variety of outstanding sites and buildings, the capacity of our utility partners, and all the economic benefits of doing business in North Carolina (incentive programs, right-to-work, etc.), we perfectly meet the needs of these target industries:

 Critical Defense Contract Support

 When it comes to developing the people and the technology to protect America’s freedom, it’s hard to think of an area that has had more experience than ours.
 In fact, our defense presence has endured for so long that insiders often refer to us as “Pentagon South.”
-We’re the gateway to Fort Bragg, home of the U.S. Army’s Airborne and Special Operations Forces, and site of many of the nation’s most important defense contractors.
-Many of the 7,000+ men and women who exit the military each year through the Fort Bragg portal are choosing to remain in our community and become a part of our civilian labor force.
+We’re the gateway to Fort Liberty, home of the U.S. Army’s Airborne and Special Operations Forces, and site of many of the nation’s most important defense contractors.
+Many of the 7,000+ men and women who exit the military each year through the Fort Liberty portal are choosing to remain in our community and become a part of our civilian labor force.
 Defense contractors benefit from all that, our young workforce, extensive broadband capacity, and the resources of Fayetteville State University, Methodist University, and Fayetteville Technical College.
 Our highly educated residents have earned many degrees in STEM fields such as Biological & Biomedical Sciences, Computer & Information Sciences, and Mathematics & Statistics.

 Logistics & Distribution